 And so on.
 Nix solves all this at the packaging level and solves it well.
 A single tool to rule them all.

-Derivations/packages are stored in the nix store as follows:
+Derivations/packages are stored in the Nix store as follows:

-It is a directory that contains
+This is a directory in the Nix store which contains

 /bin/bash, there's only that

-There's no ldconfig cache either.
+In fact, there's no ldconfig cache either.
 So where does bash find libc?

 $ ldd `which bash` libc.so.6 => /nix/store/94n64qy99ja0vgbkf675nyk39g9b978n-glibc-2.19/lib/libc.so.6 (0x00007f0248cce000)

-In other words, no dependency hell, not even a dependency resolution algorithm.
+In other words: no dependency hell, not even a dependency resolution algorithm.
 Straight dependencies from derivations to other derivations.

 So how do we deal with security updates?
 In Nix we have some tricks (still pure) to solve this problem, but that's another story.

 That may sound scary, however after running NixOS on both a server and a laptop desktop, I'm very satisfied so far.
-Some of the architectural problems just need some man power, other design problems still need to be solved as a community.
+Some of the architectural problems just need some man-power, other design problems still need to be solved as a community.